snellcode/insulam-scala/README.md

 https://github.com/snellcode/insulam/raw/main/insulam.jar

 ## Controls:
-- move with wasd
+- move camera with wasd, or mouse click
-- zoom with mousewheel, or + and -
+- zoom camera with mousewheel, or + and -

 ## Special Thanks To: